M1chael910/CIS106-Michael-Murphy/README.md

 ## Assignment 3

 This assignment was a really good review of the basics for me, especially when tackling a new programming language.
 Some of the things I learned about were Data Types, the order of operations, Data type conversions, and the input-process-output-model.
-I plan to use this to further my knowledge of javascript to work on becoming a web developer.
+I plan to use this to further my knowledge of JavaScript to work on becoming a web developer.

+## Assignment 4

+In this assignment I reviewed inputing and outputing data in JavaScript, along with doing simple calculations and printing them out.
+I plan to use this to improve my Javascript skills and work towards becoming a web developer in the future.